AI Teach Easy

 • Best for memorization → Quizlet (adaptive flashcards)

-The 10 Best AI Tools for Online Classes
+Best AI Tools for Online Classes For Students

 1. ChatGPT – Paste Your Notes & Say “Explain Like I’m 10”